 Every case is different.
 This is why it is extremely important to speak with an experienced burn injury attorney after you or your family member has suffered a traumatic scalding incident.

-Below are liquids that are commonly involved in scalding injuries:
+Liquids that are commonly involved in scalding injuries:

 - Boiling water